 We also represent one of many voices of the Taino people who are diverse in every spectrum of beliefs and political associations.
 We are unique people who have survived to this day and are no longer hiding who we are and who our ancestors were.

 We try to walk a sacred path according to Yah Yah's guidance in our lives.
 No matter the path; we are all guake-teke in this journey.
 Although Ma'Oconuco Yucayeke is no longer active we honor the leaders and elders who have worked hard in blessing the next generation with their wisdom, dedication, and love.

 The video below is from the Northwest Indian Language Institute (NILI) revitalization program for Native American languages at the University of Oregon.
 Dr. Richard Morrow Porrata, Tribal Chairman of the Descendants of Puerto Rico's First Nations, gives a narrative on the Taino language and sacramental records at the San German de Auxerre Church in Puerto Rico, which holds records identifying parishioners from the 1700s as Taino.

-Efforts are underway by the Descendants of Puerto Rico's First Nations for being federally recognized.
+Efforts are underway by the Descendants of Puerto Rico's First Nations for being officially recognized.
 This is an uphill battle because Puerto Rico is a Commonwealth of the United States, not a state, but we believe that we can prevail because of the overwhelming, unbroken history of documentation and proof of our existence as the indigenous people of Puerto Rico.
 We are the only Taino group that requires DNA and official documentation of Taino Indian heritage as noted on government, church, or official records.

 ATTENTION BORICUA!!
 TRIBAL ENROLLMENT IS OPEN!!